mzazon/awesome-cloud-projects/gcp/adaptive-marketing-campaign-intelligence-vertex-ai-agents-workspace-flows/adaptive-marketing-campaign-intelligence-vertex-ai-agents-workspace-flows.md

 4. Basic understanding of AI/ML concepts and marketing automation workflows
 5. Estimated cost: $150-300/month for development and testing (includes Vertex AI compute, BigQuery storage/queries, and Workspace Flows usage)

-> **Note**: Vertex AI Agents and Google Workspace Flows are relatively new services that require proper access permissions and may have usage limits during early access phases.
+> **Note**: Google Workspace Flows is a workflow automation platform for enterprise customers that requires appropriate licensing and may have usage limits during deployment.

 ## Preparation